stein-solutions/aks-spot-instance-tolerator/readme.md

 ## The Problem

-For a pod to be allowed to run on a spot instance node in aks, the pod need to have the toleration `kubernetes.azure.com/scalesetpriority=spot:NoSchedule` or it will not be deployed on that node.
+For a pod to be allowed to run on a spot instance node in aks, the pod needs to have the toleration `kubernetes.azure.com/scalesetpriority=spot:NoSchedule` or it will not be deployed on that node.
 To manually add this toleration to every Deployment, Statefulset, Job and pod (spawned through other means) is cumbersome and in some instances impossible.

 ## The Solutions